 Most probably if you have this fetish, you were exposed at a young age to visuals or direct experiences that have impressed you, where policemen, military people and other Law Enforcement personas were expressing what you encoded as masculinity and Domination.
+Even just the fact that your parents might have reacted with deference and submission to a law enforcement person (for instance, obeying directions of a cop stopping your car for documents check) is enough to impress a child.
 It could have been on mass media or it could have been in person; it could have been something horrible and negative, or even something perfectly normal: this doesn’t really have to do with what you saw, it has to do with your uniqueness as an individual and how you’ve received it.

 Possibly you started to know you were homosexual (or bi..) at a younger age when you were still going to school and played sport or hanged out in a locker room with other boys.
 You knew you were attracted to the environment, but you weren’t ready to process it or weren’t allowed to express it.
 Therefor, every symbol that held your desire for contact with other males in that environment, attracted you.
 The used clothes, the smell of sweat, all of the things that made those boys present and sexual through your senses.
 You could have been even bullied, or not ever been bullied: this doesn’t really have to do with what you experienced, it has to do with your uniqueness as an individual and how you’ve received it.

 This deepens a bit the analysis of the possibilities as the human brain is a very, very complex work of art.
 Sometimes we fetishize not directly visual stimuli, but mere experiences.
-Experiences such as fear, anxiety and panic can be oppressive, but they are also a normal experience in life.
+Experiences such as fear, anxiety and panic can be oppressive, but they are also a normal experience in life (on this, Lacan’s study on distress and the trauma of birth is extremely interesting).
 When these emotions have been set in place by determined situation which held a specific value in an individual’s history, they can be fetishized as well.
 Who would say that feeling that it’s hard to breathe or even impossible to breathe, is a pleasant experience?
-Well it can be one, it all depends on your personal history and your absolute freedom in having a fetish for whatever has a personal meaning to you.
+Well it can be one, if you chose to purposedly living this experience.
+It all depends on your personal history and your absolute freedom in having a fetish for whatever has a personal meaning to you.
 As usual, it doesn’t have to do with the original meaning of the act; it’s about how you’ve received and processed this emotion.

 Maybe you grew up without a father, or with a very absent father figure; maybe instead you had a perfect example of a loving father, but you perceived it differently as you had the need of a different father figure due to your personality (example: need of more discipline or need of more understanding instead of only discipline and so on).
 However it went for you, you have experienced something that impressed you in your house with your parents involving being punished or spanked, or the lack or too strong presence of the Father figure in your early years of life, have determined for you a strong impression that you have processed as a fetish when adult.
 Does it destroys the magic of the Fetish?
 No, it simply proves how all fetishes are, on different levels, natural and often the healthiest evolution from trauma.